March 23,2016

 "I am sincerely pleased to be able to challenge the first private lunar exploration with Team HAKUTO.
 The lunar surface is a significantly different environment from the Earth.
 We are expecting various difficulties in each component of communication.
 KDDI provides maximum technology and experience gained so far, and I would like to strongly support this mission.
 I believe this experience will be the first step that leads to the development of new space and communications technology.

-About the Google Lunar XPRIZE [Web site: Open link in a new windowhttp://lunar.xprize.org]
+About the Google Lunar XPRIZE [Web site: http://lunar.xprize.org]

 Sponsored by Google, the $30M Google Lunar XPRIZE, which is maintained by XPRIZE Foundation, is an international space race in lunar robotic exploration.
 The purpose of this race is to advance privately funded space development, expand the space industry, promote investments to the market, and create sustainable business to develop on the Moon over a long term.
 The mission is to land a privately funded rover on the Moon, travel 500 meters, and transmit back high definition video and images.
 The first team will be awarded the $20 million Grand Prize.
 The second team will be awarded $5 million.
 Currently, 16 teams are officially participating in the competition worldwide.